gecampbell/galliard.xyz/README.md

 ## Contributing

 Galliard is built using [Hugo](http://gohugo.io), a static site generator.
-If you'd like to contribute, it will help if you download Hugo from that link before you get started.
+If you'd like to contribute, it will help if you install it according to the instructions at that link before you start.

 To contribute a new blog post to Galliard, fork this repository and add a new post with Hugo like this: